Stepmother's Sin: Plot

-The story starts off with Yusuke's Mother slowly stripped her clothes one by one in front of a bespectacled middle aged gentleman who quietly observed, showing her naked body to the latter who remained stoic and silent.
-The scene change to their foreplay where the mysterious man started groping the rich, enormous and beautiful breasts of Yusuke's mother to arouse her which he relished as he licked and taste her nipples for some time before he started fingering her vagina, as she started to feel anxious, the man reminded her she is no longer a virgin, and told her to relax a little more and enjoyed the foreplay which she complied.
+The story starts off with Yusuke's mother slowly stripping off her clothes in front of a middle aged gentleman who quietly observed, showing her naked body to the latter who remained stoic and silent.
+The scene change to their foreplay.
+As she started to feel anxious, the man reminded her she is no longer a virgin, and told her to relax a little more and enjoyed the foreplay which she complied.

-The scene changed to a sleeping Yusuke having another memory of witnessing his mother's adultery where Yusuke's Mother is having extremely passionate sex with the mysterious man, Yusuke's Mother told her sex partner to hurry up and give her an orgasm as her husband is coming back, which the latter agreed but hesitated as Yusuke is in their house which Yusuke's Mother assured as she think her son is out collecting insects leading Yusuke to wake up in shock and sweat.
+The scene changed to a sleeping Yusuke having another memory of witnessing his mother's adultery where she is having extremely passionate sex with the mysterious man, telling her sex partner to hurry up and give her an orgasm as her husband is coming back.
+Yusuke is in the house, and wakes up in shock.

-After some time, where Yusuke's Mother is finally aroused, she gave the mysterious man a blowjob, with an unsatisfied expression told her to be more intense in her sucking and she must improved her sucking technique to prevent her husband from cheating on her.
-After licking his penis a few times, her teacher proceed to give her a cunnilingus, as he savoured her vagina, he complimented on its tenderness stating that he would never imagined it belong to a woman who had gaven birth to children, which Yusuke's Mother replied it is embarrassing and not to say such things.
+After some time, where Yusuke's mother is finally aroused, she gave the mysterious man a blowjob, and he says that she must improve her sucking technique to prevent her husband from cheating on her.
+They continue to have sex.

-As he licked further, Yusuke's Mother climaxed as she groped one of her own wonderful breasts.
-Slowly and gradually, in a missionary position, the mysterious man insert his penis into Yusuke's Mother's pussy, losing her chastity and having sex with a man for the first time after years.
+Slowly and gradually, the mysterious man inserts his penis into Yusuke's mother's vagina, losing her chastity and having sex with a man for the first time after years.
 As the man questioned her how does it feel to have a receive a man inside her after a long time, she replied she don't know.
-As the coitus became more intense, Yusuke's Mother moaned in estactic pleasure first in a doggy style and then again in a missionary position.
+Finally, he ejaculates inside her, and she enjoys it.

-Finally to maximize her pleasure the mysterious man in reverse cowgirl position, tightly groped Yusuke's Mother voluptuous breasts as he masterly and intensely thrusted his penis into her vagina to ejaculated inside her womb, he asked is the sex comfortable, she replied yes, as he ejaculated inside her pussy as Yusuke's Mother moaned very loudly.
+In the present day, Yusuke’s father has been transferred to a distant office.
+Before he left, he married a new wife on paper but not in ceremony; Yusuke now lives only with his stepmother Misako and her daughter Shiina from a previous marriage.